CENG501-Projects/CENG501-Fall2024/Akin/Readme.md

 I'll be using PyTorch for my implementation for Interaction and Refind modules.
 The modules are trained by MOT17 and MOT20 datasets, like in the paper.
 If I'll have some time, I'll also doing some extra training with other datasets to see how it effect the results from the paper.

+The formats provided by MOT datasets (MOT17 and MOT20) and the required format by the paper is a bit different.
+Hence, I've wrote a data conversion script to change the format of the data before starting the training.

 # 3. Experiments and results

 ## 3.1.
 Experimental setup

 I'm using a MacBook Air M2 with 16 GB of ram with 8 GPUs to setup my environment.
 I'll be using PyTorch for implementations.
+The inputs will be first sent to YOLOX for object detection by frame by frame.
+Then, the two stage machine learning architecture will be used (interaction and refind modules) to find the relationship between frames for each person.

 ## 3.2.
 Running the code